wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/37-draft-note-from-embassy-in-tokyo-to-japanese-foreign-ministry.md

 However, any particular problems could, in normal course, be taken up with the Australian Government by the Japanese Embassy in Canberra.
 [3]

  _

 1 Document 24.

 2 See Note 2 to Document 22.

-3 The text was drafted by the Department of Trade &amp; Customs.
+3 The text was drafted by the Department of Trade  & Customs.
 A handwritten comment records that it was approved by representatives of all other departments concerned and dispatched to Tokyo on 17 July.

 _

-_ [AA : CP553/1/1, 194/B/10/35]_
+ _[AA : CP553/1/1, 194/B/10/35]_